ScriptFUSION/Porter/README.md

 Import specifications
 ---------------------

 Import specifications specify *what* to import, *how* it should be [transformed](#transformers) and whether to use [caching](#caching).
-The only required parameter, passed to the constructor, is a `ProviderResource` that specifies the resource we want to import.
+In synchronous code, create an new instance of `ImportSpecification` and pass a `ProviderResource` that specifies the resource we want to import.
+In Asynchronous code, create `AsyncImportSpecification` instead.

-Options may be configured by some of the methods listed below.
+Options may be configured using the methods below.

  - `setProviderName(string)` &ndash; Sets the provider service name.
  - `addTransformer(Transformer)` &ndash; Adds a transformer to the end of the transformation queue.
+In async code, pass `AsyncTransformer` instead.
  - `addTransformers(Transformer[])` &ndash; Adds one or more transformers to the end of the transformation queue.
  - `setContext(mixed)` &ndash; Specifies user-defined data to be passed to transformers.
  - `enableCache()` &ndash; Enables caching.
 Requires a `CachingConnector`.
  - `setMaxFetchAttempts(int)` &ndash; Sets the maximum number of fetch attempts per connection before failure is considered permanent.
  - `setFetchExceptionHandler(FetchExceptionHandler)` &ndash; Sets the exception handler invoked each time a fetch attempt fails.

+In synchronous code, import specifications are an instance of `ImportSpecification`

 Record collections
 ------------------

 Record collections are `Iterator`s, guaranteeing imported data is enumerable using `foreach`.
-Each *record* of the collection is the familiar and flexible `array` type, allowing us to represent any flat or structured data hierarchy, like CSV or JSON, as an array.
+Each *record* of the collection is the familiar and flexible `array` type, allowing us to present structured or flat data, such as JSON, XML or CSV, as an array.

 ### Details